paszu/3DSRepo/Part-3-(arm9loaderhax).md

 12. Select "DSP Dump"
 13. Press Start when prompted to exit
 14. Reboot while holding Start to launch Hourglass9
-15. Go to SysNAND Backup/Restore, then select Health&Safety Inject
+15. Go to "SysNAND Backup/Restore", then select "Health&Safety Inject"
-16. Select `hs.app` (the original one from Part 4), then press A and confirm to inject
+16. Select `hs.app` (the original one that doesn't contain FBI), then press A and confirm to inject
 17. Press Start on the main menu to reboot!

-If everything has gone according to plan, arm9loaderhax will be installed to your device, your RedNAND will have been copied to your SysNAND, you will no longer need RedNAND, you will have a CIA installer, and you'll be able to launch the Homebrew Launcher from an icon on your home menu.
-Your device will now automatically launch into CFW SysNAND.

 You can now use Luma3DS Updater to update your Luma3DS to the latest version just by opening it and pressing A. *(This is not the same thing as a System Update; it just downloads and extracts the newest Luma3DS files)*